This is an overview of GED® (in New York State: TASC) class locations and test sites in the White Plains area.

-Until the end of 2013, New York (and all other states) used the GED assessment system for high school equivalency testing.
+Until a few years ago, New York (and all other states) used the GED assessment system for high school equivalency testing.
 The GED was the exam that adults who had no high school diploma needed to pass to get into college, get a good job, or make a career change.
-But the GED was phased out in the state of New York at the end of 2013 to be replaced with the Test Assessing Secondary Completion (TASC), a more challenging and cheaper assessment method, which is available also in a paper-based format as opposed to the new GED exam.
+But the GED was phased out in the state of New York to be replaced with the Test Assessing Secondary Completion (TASC), a more challenging and cheaper assessment method, which is available also in a paper-based format as opposed to the new GED exam.

 Is the TASC free?

 Yes, it is in New York.
 State law prohibits the state from charging its residents for high school equivalency testing.
 New York is only one of four states where GED/TASC testing is provided free of charge.
 Most TASC/GED preparation facilities offer classes and programs as well free of charge.

 Before the new test was introduced, some 15,000 students were rushing to get their GED diploma before it was too late, three times the normal amount.
 Several adult education teachers said that the TASC was rolled out poorly and that they were not given enough time to prepare properly for the changes.
 The Common Core-aligned TASC was actually widely introduced without giving teachers the time to adapt their instruction.